umccr/RNAsum/fusions/README.md

 Following the installation instructions at: `https://github.com/Oshlack/Clinker/wiki/1.-Installation`.

-The conda environement for clinker can be activated using `conda activate clinkerr`.
+The conda environment for clinker can be activated using `conda activate clinkerr`.
 The location to github repository for clinker is `/data/cephfs/punim0010/projects/Kanwal_Clinker/Clinker`.

 Clinker expects input in a specific format:

 `chrom1,base1,chrom2,base2`

-However the header of pizzly output looks like this:
+However, the header of pizzly output looks like this:

 ```
 geneA.name      geneA.id        geneB.name      geneB.id        paircount       splitcount      transcripts.list